 A. Any loan(s) you borrowed from another lender either here at UMD or at another institution will be maintained by the lender/servicer with whom you signed your original MPN.
 Your Direct Loan will be serviced by the Department of Education.
 You will receive correspondence and payment information from both the Department of Education and your prior lender/servicer.

 With a consolidation loan, you will have only one payment to make each month and one lender.
-To learn more about consolidation, please refer to Federal Direct Consolidation Loans Information Center.
+To learn more about consolidation, please refer to Federal Student Aid website.
 You may review all of your loans at National Student Loan Data System, the U.S. Department of Education’s (ED’s) central database for student aid.